 This difference, however, should not be overstated.
+The objections raised by each brother should be seen as interlocking pieces of a larger puzzle about the relation between psychology and politics.
 For to the extent that Socrates can prove we have reasons (from the inside) to be just by nature, he can claim that sociopolitical pressures (from the outside) that work to counteract these reasons also work to counteract our nature.
-Answering Glaucon's challenge thus seems to blunt the strength of Adeimantus' challenge: if Socrates could argue against Glaucon for the natural goodness of the just life based on an alternate theory of human psychology, then he could argue against Adeimantus that however we may be swayed by outside influences to live unjustly, these influences conflict with what's naturally good for us.
+Answering Glaucon's challenge therefore seems to blunt the strength of Adeimantus' challenge: if Socrates could argue against Glaucon for the natural goodness of the just life based on an alternate theory of human psychology, then he could argue against Adeimantus that however we may be swayed by outside influences to live unjustly, these influences conflict with what's naturally good for us.